cal-overflow/site/src/content/books/index.md

 - 4000 weeks
 - Five wealth secrets
 - Finite and Infinite games
-- A Book covering corporations by Garret Sutton
+- *A Book covering corporations by Garret Sutton <!-- Still need to determine which book of his to read -->
+- Clinical Versus Statistical Prediction: A Theoretical Analysis and a Review of the Evidence (Paul Meehl) <!-- Heavily referenced in Chapter 21 of "Thinking Fast and Slow".
+It was also called "My Disturbing Little Book", likely because it was so controversial. -->
+- Blink (Malcom Gladwell)

 <!--
 #### Genres to read more